liferay/liferay-docs/userGuide/en/chapters/17-using-the-control-panel.markdown

 administrative IDs or that have reserved words in their names.

-The Default User Associations tab has three fields allowing you to list (one per line) sites, roles and user groups you want new users to become members of automatically.
+The Default User Associations tab has three fields allowing you to list (one per line) sites, roles, and user groups you want new users to become members of automatically.
 By default, Liferay assigns new users to both the Users role and the Power Users role.